 What the solutions of the 3 companies among others have in common, is that their solutions are not available as an online software tool for other organizations to use for publishing learning content.

 This was where we started to wonder.
-Wouldn't it make sense for other companies to do the same?
+Wouldn’t it make sense for other companies to do the same?
 We were certain of that.
 And we chose to do something about it.
 We recently finished developing the first version of an online software system, where companies can do the same.
 It is called uQualio and can be found on app.uQualio.com.
 It is provided as a social platform for individuals and companies and interacts from a user perspective seamlessly with other social networks.
 All material and tests are offered completely for free for individual users.
-The users can learn, take tests, engage in competitions, save and share their badges.
+The users can learn, take tests, engage in competitions, and save and share their badges.

-For the corporations, it works as an online software tool for them to publish learning content including e.g. new or current product versions, new releases, new features, support material, webinars, advanced product demos, etc. We hereby make it possible for small and medium-sized companies to do the same as the larger ones.
+For corporations, it works as an online software tool for them to publish learning content including e.g. new or current product versions, new releases, new features, support material, webinars, advanced product demos, etc. We hereby make it possible for small and medium-sized companies to do the same as the larger ones.
 No reason to pay a fortune to develop and maintain your own sites, if you can get it as SaaS, more affordable and constantly improved based on experiences from users and other customers, and always available from any device.

 To make sure that the decision is very easy to make, we are offering a subscription model.
-Companies are only paying for the number of active campaigns they need and at a very low price.
+Companies are only paying for the number of active campaigns they need at a very low price.
 We suggest that companies create several sites and that each campaign is developed and published with the target group in mind e.g. Sales, Customer Care, Services, Product Managers, Accounting, IT Administrators, etc. That will provide the most value to each user.

 Why not just use YouTube?

 We, of course, did some research and found that many had already published on YouTube training videos, advanced product demos, webinars, video tutorials, and so forth.
 That was good news for us.
-Confirming the companies' understanding of the value of providing free online learning.
-Unfortunately for the companies, YouTube is not the best place for doing so.
+Confirming the companies’ understanding of the value of providing free online learning.
+Unfortunately for companies, YouTube is not the best place for doing so.

 The material is drowning